IPC Urges Electronics Inclusion in U.S. Tech R&D and Competitiveness Bill

 IPC is calling on the U.S. Congress to make improvements to critically important legislation that would boost investment in federal research and development (R&D) in 10 high-tech fields.

-The U.S. Innovation and Competitiveness Act (USICA), which includes the Endless Frontier Act (EFA), seeks to bolster U.S. leadership and competitiveness globally by investing “in the discovery, creation, and manufacturing of technology critical to U.S. national security and economic competitiveness.”
+The U.S. Innovation and Competition Act (USICA), which includes the Endless Frontier Act (EFA), seeks to bolster U.S. leadership and competitiveness globally by investing “in the discovery, creation, and manufacturing of technology critical to U.S. national security and economic competitiveness.”
 The 10 technology focus areas include artificial intelligence; high-performance computing and semiconductors; robotics and automation; biotech; and advanced energy.

 Congressional leaders are now working to reconcile this Senate-passed bill with two House-passed bills: the National Science Foundation for the Future Act and the Department of Energy Science for the Future Act.

 By promoting R&D into cutting-edge technologies that depend on electronics manufacturing (EM), this bill ostensibly promises a wealth of opportunities for electronics manufacturers whose thin margins make investment in R&D difficult.

 However, the legislation does not include a single reference to “electronics” let alone include it among the priorities focus areas.
 In not prioritizing electronics manufacturing, the bill risks perpetuating a troubling reality: the U.S. is increasingly a leader in designing technologies it can’t build.

 To that end, IPC believes the United States should prioritize both designing and building the most cutting-edge technologies.
 Achieving this goal will require a sustained focus, just as the desire for leadership in semiconductor design and fabrication requires a special focus.